longevity-genie/just-chat/README.md

 ## What can you do with Just-Chat?
-- 🚀 Start chatting with one command ( docker compose up )
+- 🚀 Start chatting with one command ( docker-compose up )
 - 🤖 Customize your AI assistant using a YAML file (can be edited with a text editor)
 - 🛠️ Add new capabilities with Python tools (can add additional functions and libraries)
 - 🌐 Talk with agent with a chat web interface at 0.0.0.0:3000